abtion/guidelines/behaviour_and_protocol/how_to_facilitate_team_meetings.md

 ## Specific for retro
 - Revisit actions from last time.
-- Set a limit for the time spent on writing cards and voting.
+- Set a limit for the time spent on writing cards and voting
+- Cap the time spent on discussing specific cards - create an action card for a seperate discussion if needed.
 - Make sure every action item has an assignee.
-- Post actions in slack.
+- When the meeting is over clear the Try and Keep columns and post actions from the Do column in slack.

 ## Feedback
 Feedback is important in order to become a better facilitator.
 Feel free to ask for it at any time, and let’s all make an effort to give good and constructive feedback to all facilitators.